wodanaz/Genomewide_alignment/README.md

-# Genomewide_alignment
+# Genomewide alignment of high quality genomes (using sea urchins as example)
 I will use Cactus to create a genome wide alignment

-First, the genomes to align should be soft masked with RepeatMasker.
+# First Step: Create an index/database and model repeat families of each genome with RepeatModeler

 ```bash